 The number of applications is considered to be one per day.
 For dermal absorption the value of 20% is used for DEET based on the CAR.
 Oral absorption is considered to be 100% as a worst-case approach.
-The % of the ingested amount is considered to be 4% for adults (product on fingers) and 8% for children (product on hands).
+The % of the ingested amount is considered to be 4% for adults (product on fingers).